Mathematical methods for materials science

 - Probability and Statistics: examples in Thermodynamics, and statistical and solid state physics.

-- Linear algebra and Matrices: examples in mechanical properties of materials and quantum mechanics / solid states physics.
+- Linear algebra and Matrices: review basic concepts and go deeper in Hilbert spaces and self-adjoint operators as a support to the solid state physics class taught in parallel that semester.
+Examples in mechanical properties of materials and quantum mechanics / solid states physics.

 Keywords